 - Column Width: It only applies the column width to the destination column, ignoring the rest.

-- Operations: With this option, you can perform simple (multiply, divide, subtract, and addition) calculations (check out this trick).
+- Operations: With this option, you can perform simple (multiply, divide, subtract, and add) calculations (check out this trick).

 3. Sort Data Like a PRO